-Five twin / double rooms with washbasin and cloakroom.
-The rooms are in a separate cottage.
+Single and double/twin rooms with washbasin.
 Two shared bathrooms.
-Dining room / sitting room.
-Separate apartment that sleeps four with one twin / double room, a sitting room with a sofa bed, kitchen and bathroom.
+Dining room/sitting room for guests.
+Also an apartment that sleeps four with two bedrooms (one double and one twin room, extra bed available) - a sitting room with a sofa bed, kitchen and bathroom.

 Service and recreation

 Guests have access to a washing machine.
 Furnished patio.
 Interesting hike trails and attractions.
 Organised hikes with guides.
 The nearest town with supermarket, restaurants, a swimming pool and various tourism services is Kirkjubæjarklaustur (25 km / 15.5 mi).

 The farm Dalshöfði nestles under the moor’s edge about 5 km (3 mi) from the Ring Road.
 The moors and mountains by the town are an interesting hiking area.
 The glacial river Hverfisfljót, that grows quite a lot during the summer months, runs close by the town and a walk on its banks during summer is unforgettable.
 In the highlands north of Dalshöfið you will find the magical waterfall Lambhagafoss in the river Hverfisfljót, as well as many smaller rapids and waterfalls.
 Across from Dalshöfði, on the other side of the river, is Eldhraun, the eastern lava river from the 1783 Skaftáreldar eruption.